Your AI Built Website Won't Go Live

 Sources

-- OWASP Top 10: A01:2021 Broken Access Control .
-Access restrictions must be enforced on the server; UI-only checks are insufficient.
+- Open Web Application Security Project (OWASP) Top 10: A01:2021 Broken Access Control .
+Access restrictions must be enforced on the server; page-only checks are insufficient.

 - Veracode 2025 GenAI Code Security Report .
-Tested 100+ LLMs; ~45% of generation tasks introduced a detectable OWASP Top 10 issue; web-relevant categories include injection and XSS (CWE-89, CWE-80).
+Tested 100+ large language models (LLMs); ~45% of generation tasks introduced a detectable OWASP Top 10 issue.